Sale of AIG plane lease unit to Chinese group at risk

 But ILFC has been hurt after recording heavy charges in recent years to write down the value of older planes in its fleet.
 The sale price was about half of what AIG had once insisted the business should be worth.

-AIG shares fell 2.4 percent to $45.12 in afternoon trading.
+AIG shares fell 2.5 percent at $45.06 in morning trading.
 The stock has been on a tear, rising 31 percent this year and roughly doubling over the last 18 months.

-(Additional reporting by Michael Erman in New York; Editing by Gerald E. McCormick and Jeffrey Benkoe)
+(Reporting by Ben Berkowitz; Editing by Gerald E. McCormick and Jeffrey Benkoe)